cvs-health/android-compose-accessibility-techniques/doc/components/StandAloneLinks.md

 * Link text must convey its purpose
 * Link text style must be sufficiently distinct from other text
 * Links must be large enough to tap easily
+* Links must have a visible focus indicator
 * The link role should be communicated as best possible

 ## Link text must convey its purpose